andrearossinisolutions/GPX-Overfly-BE/README.md

 # GPX Overfly Backend

-Backend Express che funge da proxy verso la OpenAIP Core API.
+Express backend that acts as a proxy to the OpenAIP Core API.

-Permette di:
+It allows you to:

-- proteggere la API key
+- protect the API key
-- semplificare le chiamate dal frontend
+- simplify calls from the frontend
-- recuperare dati aeronautici (VFR points, airspaces)
+- retrieve aeronautical data (VFR points, airspaces)

+Use it directly at: <https://gpxoverfly.rossinisolutions.com/>

+Feel free to contribute opening a PR!

 ---